anadynamics/ANA2/scripts/config.md

 ```
 max_area_radius
 ```
  Radius of the sphere with the maximum surface to be taken into account.
+Deprecated.
  * Default: **99**
 ```
 atom_only